insert-coin/CloudyGameThinClient/README.md

 1. Obtain the .whl file for your Python version [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame).
 There are 32-bit and 64-bit files, so make sure you get the correct version.
 2. Open the terminal, and navigate to where you placed your .whl file.
 Type `pip install filename.whl`.
 Replace the filename with the correct one.

-### VLC
+### numpy
-1. Install VLC: [https://www.videolan.org/vlc/index.html](https://www.videolan.org/vlc/index.html).
-Check whether you are using the 32-bit or 64-bit version of Python, and get the same version for VLC.
-2. Open your terminal at the repository directory.
+1. Open your terminal at the root of the repository directory.
-3. Type `pip install -r requirements.txt`.
+2. Type `pip install -r requirements.txt`.

+### OpenCV
+1. Obtain the .whl file for your Python version [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv).
+There are 32-bit and 64-bit files, so make sure you get the correct version.
+2. Open the terminal, and navigate to where you placed your .whl file.
+Type `pip install filename.whl`.
+Replace the filename with the correct one.

 # CloudyLauncher